Non-equilibrium diagrammatic approach to strongly interacting photons: Application: Electromagnetically induced transparency

-Since the dark-state polariton is a linear superposition of a localized atom and propagating photon, its group velocity can be tuned between 0 and that of the bare photon by adjusting the ratio $\Omega/g_P$.
-For $\Omega\to 0$ the polariton stops, however as the polariton slows down losses are reduced at the same rate, such that the penetration depth of photons into the waveguide is not affected.
-This can be easily verified by comparing the group velocity of the dark-state polariton with its line-width.
-Linearizing the dispersion of the free photons, which on the energy scale of the susceptibility of the medium (set by $\gamma_e$) is typically well justified, the group velocity can be determined from the pole of the polariton GF $G_P^R(\omega,k)$ given by Eqs.~\eqref{eq:GP_LO}\eqref{eq:SigmaP_LO} and \eqref{eq:polarizability}.
-In the limit of mostly atomic polaritons, where the ratio between atomic and photonic contributions to the polariton $\theta=g_P^2(1-n_V)/\Omega^2$ becomes large, an expansion around the EIT window results in the condition
+Since the dark-state polariton is a linear superposition of a localized atom and propagating photon, its group velocity can be tuned by adjusting the ratio $\Omega/g_P$.
+However, without losses in state $|s\rangle$, the linewidth is modified at the same rate, such that the penetration depth of photons into the waveguide is not affected.
+This can be easily verified by comparing the group velocity of the dark-state polariton with its linewidth.
+Linearizing the dispersion of the free photons, which on the energy scale of the susceptibility of the medium (set by $\gamma_e$) is typically well justified, the group velocity can be determined from the pole of the polariton Green's function $G_P^R(\omega,k)$ given by Eqs.~\eqref{eq:GP_LO}, \eqref{eq:SigmaP_LO} and \eqref{eq:polarizability}.
+In the limit of mostly atom-like dark-state polariton, where the ratio between atomic and photonic contributions $\theta=g_P^2(1-n_V)/\Omega^2$ becomes large, an expansion around the EIT window results in the condition